July13210914/LEGO-xtal/lego/Batch_Pre-relaxation/README.md

-# Crystal Structure Batch Optimization in GPU with PyTorch Autograd (Adam)
+# Crystal Structure Batch Optimization in GPU with PyTorch

 The pipeline enables you to optimize crystal structure parameters using a descriptor-based loss in PyTorch, with fully batched, end-to-end differentiable computation enabling autograd backpropagation.